-The College recognises that personal data may be accessed by its staff when out of College, or transferred to other stakeholders or external agencies.
+The College recognises that personal data may be accessed by its staff when out of College or transferred to other stakeholders or external agencies.
 In these circumstances:

-• Users must take particular care that computers or removable devices which contain College based data must not be accessed by other users (e.g. family members) when out of College.
+- Users must take particular care that computers or removable devices which contain College based data must not be accessed by other users (e.g., family members) when out of College. - When sensitive or personal data is required by an authorised user from outside the organisation's premises (for example, by a member of staff to work from their home), they should use secure remote access to the management information system, learning platform, or data area. - The recommended method of accessing College data and systems remotely (and securely) is to use the College Remote VDI Service or Microsoft 365.

-- When sensitive or personal data is required by an authorised user from outside the organisation's premises (for example, by a member of staff to work from their home), they should use secure remote access to the management information system, learning platform, or data area. - The recommended method of accessing College data and systems remotely (and securely) is to use the College Remote VDI Service or Microsoft 365. - College staff must be vigilant when transferring data to an external organisation or individual, to ensure there is no risk of the data being accessed by a third party who does not have rights to access the data. - Data is not to be taken or transferred outside the UK and Northern Ireland, and advice must be taken from the Assistant Principal responsible for Systems and Information if this is required. - Users must not use unapproved third-party providers for storing or transferring College data (such as personal email, personal Dropbox accounts etc).
+- College staff must be vigilant when transferring data to an external organisation or individual, to ensure there is no risk of the data being accessed by a third party who does not have rights to access the data. - Data is not to be taken or transferred outside the UK and Northern Ireland, and advice must be taken from the SLT member responsible for People and Resources if this is required. - Users must not use unapproved third-party providers for storing or transferring College data (such as personal email, personal Dropbox accounts etc).
 These are outside the control of the College and data security in such services cannot be guaranteed, neither can the data be removed by the college in the event the user leaves the College. - Email traffic between systems is encrypted, but the email contents are open at the receiving end.
-In order to provide additional security for especially sensitive data, the email should be encrypted at the sender's discretion by using the Encrypt option in Outlook.
+In order to provide additional security for especially sensitive data, the email should be encrypted at the sender's discretion by using the 'Encrypt' option in Outlook. - WhatsApp is a globally recognised messaging platform with over 2 billion users.
+As such, it is a target for malicious users and whilst the transmission of data is secure, the storage of data is not and access to and usage of this data is as of yet unknown.
+It is likely that the usage of WhatsApp does not fully comply with GDPR and non-personal use of WhatsApp is against its terms of service.
+With that in mind, the use of WhatsApp groups within SDC must be restricted to social chats only, and the processing of personal data is prohibited.
+Users within WhatsApp social groups must be aware that their mobile number and information stored within their WhatsApp profile is visible to all group members, and users must also ensure any devices used for WhatsApp interaction is subject to data access requests and as such, users are reminded to consider this when communicating.